Compare two cars

 Verdict

 Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Audi TT offers slightly better overall protection and takes the lead.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 Audi TT , on the other hand, consumps significantly less fuel, and that's a big plus.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Audi.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us